jessicacarneiro/apis-rest/README.md

 [ ] Add roles to other controllers
 [ ] Add more tests (increase test coverage)
 [ ] Add more cases do default error handling
+[ ] Create interfaces with OpenAPI docs for all APIs

 ## References